teriterance/Siamese_network_for_Salivary-gland_segmentation/README.md

 Run create_feature_map.py
 you canget for th next image
 ![original image](./image/D1.bmp)

-the feature 1 file will be like
+The feature 1 file will be like

 ![image feature 1](./image/Figure_glande_feature1.png)

-the feature 2 file will be like
+The feature 2 file will be like

 ![image feature 1](./image/Figure_glande_feature2.png)

 And clustering with KNN and 4 class

 ![image feature 1](./image/Figure_glande_cluster.png)

 ### And coding style tests